 Out-of-the-box but still configurable reports

-Like other tools, ApexSQL Audit utilize built-in reports capable to meet most of the reporting requirements on audited data.
+Like other tools, ApexSQL Audit utilizes built-in reports capable to meet most of the reporting requirements on audited data.

 What makes these out-of-the-box reports different and more advanced than similar competitor’s implementations, though, is the flexibility and customization that exists via the comprehensive filtering options that are available.